Moose Pass

 - What’s your favorite thing about playing violin?

-I asked her in front of the audience.
+I asked her in front of the audience.- Sharing music.

 She replied, after taking a moment to think.